UnivHI-MLib-Arch/ASpace-Docs/Upgrade_History/PresentStatus.md

 #### Importing / uploading spreadsheets is now part of the core code (instead of a plugin, as previously was the case), and so there are now new spreadsheet templates to use to upload archival objects, accessions, assessments, digital objects, and so on

-- *[link to part of staff manual with instructions / advice for uploading data via spreadsheet, e.g. which template to use, caveat re: Excel playing fast and loose with dates/numbers, and caveat on the amount of time it takes background jobs to run]*
+- The blank / empty spreadsheets can be downloaded from within ASpace: When logged in, open the gear-shaped drop-down menu near the top right corner of the page (under your user name), and click on 'Bulk Upload Templates'.
-- *[link to wherever (library intranet?) users can get the new blank spreadsheet templates]*
+- See [Section V Part C of the staff manual](https://github.com/UnivHI-MLib-Arch/ASpace-Docs/blob/main/Staff_User_Manual/Section%20V/VC-SpreadsheetImports.md), with instructions and advice for uploading data via spreadsheet, e.g. which template to use, caveats re: Excel playing fast and loose with dates and other numbers, and so on.
-  - Short term/temporary location the meantime: Email Leilani for link and then login w/UH id to access
+  - *[...but note that as of Sept 1st 2024 this page is not yet written...]*
 - Relevant sections of ASpace Help Center User Manual
   - [Overview of bulk import via spreadsheet](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/pages/894566467/Importing+Records+Overview)
   - [Importing archival object and digital object records](https://archivesspace.atlassian.net/wiki/spaces/ArchivesSpaceUserManual/pages/1173913646/Import+Archival+Objects+from+Excel+or+CSV+File+from+v2.8.1)